al-lu/penguin_detection/README.md

 * Google computer vision if you have no idea what these boxes mean.

-* Doesn't work in real time...yet.
+* Doesn't work in real-time...yet.
 I have architecture in mind that might work.
 EDIT.
-Works in real time now.
+Works in real-time now.
 Needs more training and framerate optimization.
 * UPDATE!!!
 I was able to make it alot faster and I have an idea to get it even faster.
-Achieved 7fps while running detections in real time.
+Achieved 7fps while running detections in real-time.

 * Seems to have trouble staying confident in ROIs that are far away from the viewing point. => Need to gather more data or try out a different algorithm or reconfigure training pipeline.